-OLR anomalies based on the GEFS RMM-index forecast show weakening amplitude, albeit with robust eastward propagation during Week-2.
+OLR anomalies based on the GEFS RMM-index forecast show weakening amplitude early, followed by eastward propagation of a coherent MJO signal.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days